Social Welfare

 SOC WEL 250TSocial Work Practice in School Settings2

-PPSC candidates must also complete at least 1000 hours of field practicum with school-age children, as well as meet other credential prerequisite and administrative requirements mandated by the Commission on Teacher Credentialing.
+PPSC candidates must also complete at least 1000 hours of practicum that includes at least 450 hours of practicum with school-age children, as well as meet other credential prerequisite and administrative requirements mandated by the Commission on Teacher Credentialing.
 For information please visit Berkeley Social Welfare School Social Work Credentials.

 Social Work with Latinos Certificate